 The Synergy Programme

-The programme is designed to change working practices through practical application of psychological theory and CPD accredited training in specific evidence-supported techniques and processes.
+The programme is designed to change working practices through practical application of established scientific theory.
+The programme is CPD accredited and has been independently evaluated by the University of the Peloponnese.

 Background / Ethos